mpetac/AIM/README.md

 make all
 ```

-Note: if you do not wish to compile the Python wrapper you can remove the last three lines from _CMakeLists.txt_.
+Note: if you do not wish to compile the Unit tests or Python wrapper you can remove the corresponding lines from _CMakeLists.txt_.

 ## Examples